Rules and Procedures

-The TYRO LEAGUE organization is to instruct and provide guidance to 7 and 8-year-old participants in good baseball concepts and fundamentals.
+The TYRO LEAGUE organization is to instruct and provide guidance to first and second grade participants in good baseball concepts and fundamentals.
 Learning and fun are stressed, not winning.

 The official little league baseball playing rules will be the main source or guide to govern play.
 The following LZBSA guidelines have been adopted by the LZBSA Board of Directors to incorporate and enhance the little league rules.

 1.0 MANAGER, COACH, PLAYER AND PARENT RESPONSIBILITIES